 By Hilary Rosselot

-October is a time that draws the attention of the nation on critical issues related to disability employment, bringing awareness to a subject that we know has importance all year round.
-We know many individuals living with Fragile X want to work and though some do, not everyone who wants a job has found one that best fits their strengths and skillsets.
-We are determined to help you educate yourself on the supports that exist and how to best advocate for you or your loved ones needs in the workplace.
+October draws the nation’s attention to critical issues related to disability employment, bringing awareness to a subject that we know is important all year round.
+We know many individuals living with Fragile X want to work, and though some do, not everyone who wants a job has found one that best fits their strengths and skillsets.
+We are determined to help you educate yourself on the supports that exist and how to best advocate for your or your loved ones’ needs in the workplace.

-• Association of People Supporting Employment First has a great directory of resources at the federal and state level.
+Includes a great resource directory at the federal and state levels.

-• If you’re at a college or university that receives federal funding, they are required to have accessible programming for individuals with disabilities.
-They likely have an office of disability services- or something similar- that you can reach out to learn more.
+If you’re at a college or university that receives federal funding, they are required to have accessible programming for individuals with disabilities.
+They likely have an office of disability services — or something similar — that you can reach out to learn more about.

 We know how incredible it is when individuals with Fragile X have the opportunity to showcase their skills, gain new ones, and thrive in a work environment with their peers, and there is now research that underlines why an inclusive workplace is important for all businesses.
-Accenture’s Disability Inclusion Imperative report shows there is a business case to hiring individuals with disabilities…
+Accenture’s Disability Inclusion Imperative report shows there is a business case for hiring individuals with disabilities:

 As you can see, this work stretches across our strategic priorities.
 Here is what we are doing and will continue to do:

-• We are EDUCATING the Fragile X community about the resources at their fingertips to help them find and retain great jobs.
+• Education: We are EDUCATING you, the Fragile X community, about the resources at your fingertips to help you find and retain great jobs.

-• We are sharing invaluable RESEARCH that incentivizes companies to create and sustain an inclusive workplace.
+• Research: We share invaluable RESEARCH that incentivizes companies to create and sustain an inclusive workplace.

-• We are ensuring that TREATMENT for symptoms of Fragile X syndrome or the Fragile X premutation that may impact work can be treated by knowledgeable professionals within the Fragile X Clinical & Research Consortium.
+• Treatment: We are ensuring that knowledgeable professionals within the Fragile X Clinical & Research Consortium can treat symptoms of Fragile X syndrome or the Fragile X premutation that may impact work.

 about